bcornelusse/ELEC0447-analysis-power-systems/lecture3_tl_pf1.md

 ---

-$Z\_c$ depends on the line charactericstics/geometry, hence is function of the voltage level mainly (distances between conductors, etc.)
+$Z\_c$ depends on the line characteristics/geometry and is, hence, mainly a function of the voltage level (distances between conductors, etc.).

 The surge impedance loading is the power drawn by the load $Z\_c$, which depends on the voltage level $V\_{LL}$
 $$SIL = \frac{V^2\_{LL}}{Z\_c}$$